Discover the hidden references to real polar exploration in Philip Pullman’s bestselling trilogy His Dark Materials

 Unlike Scoresby, Pullman says that he did not intentionally name Will Parry after explorer William Edward Parry.

-However, the connection is still intriguing: a boy with the ability to travel between worlds, sharing a name with an explorer who spent his life trying to carve a path from one side of the world to the other.
+However, the connection is still intriguing: a boy with the ability to travel between worlds, sharing a name with an explorer who spent his life trying to 'carve' a route from one side of the world to the other...